Precious-Bob/grocery_demo/README.md

 # Grocery Demo API

-This is a demo API for managing groceries, users, and carts.
-It is built using the NestJS framework and follows a modular architecture.
+This is a grocery delivery service API demo, my submission for the Saleswave coding task

 ## Features

 - User authentication and authorization (JWT-based).
 - CRUD operations for groceries.
-- Cart management.
+- Simple Cart management.

 ## Prerequisites